Jaishankar007/Jaishankar007/README.md

 - 👀 I’m interested in Competitive Coding, Ros
 - 🌱 I’m currently learning Ros2, Data science, Machine learning
 - 💞️ I’m looking to collaborate on Ros and machine learning projects
-- 📫 You can reach me in LinkedIn ID: Jaishankar
+- 📫 You can reach me in LinkedIn ID: Jaishankar A
 - 😄 Pronouns: Robotics Engineer
 - ⚡ College: Amrita Vishwa Vidyapeetham